sercankulcu/sercankulcu.github.io/_fun/issiz-adam.md

    - life
 ---

-Some films make you think about love.

-Some make you think about loneliness.

-*Issız Adam* made me call my mother.
+When *Issız Adam* ended, I called my mother.

-That is probably the simplest way I can explain what the film did to me.
+That is still the most accurate review I can give the film.

-When I first wrote about it, I realized something slightly embarrassing:

-I had gone almost thirty years without calling my mother **"anneciğim."**

-Not because I did not love her.

-Not because there was a problem between us.

-It was simply not a word I used.

-Maybe some families say these things easily.

-Maybe some people grow up saying "I love you" every day.

-Others communicate differently.
+I had realized something slightly embarrassing: in almost thirty years, I had hardly ever called her **“anneciğim.”** There was no family drama behind this.
+I loved my mother.
+We simply belonged to one of those families where affection was more often expressed through ordinary acts than through explicit declarations.

-A plate of food appears in front of you.

-Someone asks whether you took a jacket.

-You are told to call when you arrive.
+A plate of food appeared in front of you.
+Someone asked whether you had taken a jacket.
+You were told to call when you arrived.

-Nobody says very much.
+Nobody needed to say very much.

-But everybody somehow knows.

-At least we think everybody knows.
+At least, that was what we assumed.

-Then I watched *Issız Adam*.
+Then I watched *Issız Adam* and picked up the phone.

-And when the film ended, I called my mother.

-That alone makes it difficult for me to dismiss the film.

-A film does not have to be perfect to be important.

-Sometimes it only has to reach the right place at the right moment.
+That alone makes it difficult for me to dismiss the film, whatever its flaws may be.
+A work of art does not have to be perfect to become important.
+Sometimes it simply has to reach the right part of a person at the right time.

-The story is about Alper.

-He lives alone.

-He has his own restaurant.

-He seems independent.

-He has built a life that does not require too much from anybody else.

-From the outside, there is something attractive about that.

-Nobody asks where he is.

-Nobody tells him when to come home.

-Nobody interferes with his choices.

-He can eat when he wants.

-Sleep when he wants.

-Meet whoever he wants.

-Leave whenever he wants.

-Freedom.

-At least that is what it looks like.
+The film follows Alper, a man who has built a comfortable life around independence.
+He lives alone, owns a restaurant, chooses his own schedule, and answers to nobody.
+From the outside, the arrangement looks attractive.
+Nobody asks where he has been.
+Nobody interferes with his plans.
+He can leave when he wants and return when he wants.

+It looks like freedom.

-But freedom and loneliness can look very similar from a distance.
+The film made me notice how easily freedom and loneliness can resemble each other from a distance.

-That was the part of the film that stayed with me.

-Living alone can become extremely comfortable.

-Maybe too comfortable.

-You create your own routines.

-Everything is where you left it.

-Nobody complains about the music.

-Nobody asks why you came home late.

-Nobody wants to discuss what you are feeling when you would rather remain silent.
+Living alone can be very comfortable.
+Perhaps too comfortable.
+You create routines that require no negotiation.
+Everything stays where you left it.
+Nobody complains about the music, asks why you came home late, or wants to discuss something when you would rather remain silent.

-After enough time, compromise begins to feel like an unnecessary disturbance.
+After enough time, compromise begins to feel less like a normal part of human life and more like an intrusion.

-Then somebody enters your life.
+Then another person enters the picture.

-Suddenly there is another schedule.

-Another opinion.

-Another toothbrush.

-Another person waiting for an answer.

-The things that make a relationship valuable are often exactly the things that make it difficult.

-You are no longer the only person in the room.
+Suddenly there is another schedule, another opinion, another toothbrush, another person waiting for an answer.
+The qualities that make a relationship valuable are often the same qualities that make it difficult: you are no longer the only person in the room.

-For someone who has learned to live alone, this can feel almost threatening.

 I understood that more than I wanted to.

-When I wrote about the film in 2011, I mentioned people who had been living alone for five or six years and whose number of close friends could be counted on one hand.

-That description was not completely accidental.
+When I first wrote about the film, I mentioned people who had lived alone for five or six years and whose close friends could be counted on one hand.
+That description was not entirely accidental.

-Loneliness is strange because it does not always feel bad.
+Loneliness is strange because it does not always announce itself as pain.
 Sometimes it feels peaceful.

-You come home.

-Close the door.

-Everything becomes quiet.

-Nobody expects anything.

-At first, that can be wonderful.
+You close the door and the world stops asking things from you.
+Nobody is waiting.
+Nobody needs an explanation.

-The danger is that you can become good at it.
+The danger is that you can become very good at this.

-Very good.

-You learn how not to need anybody.

-Or at least how to convince yourself that you do not.
+You learn how not to need anyone—or at least how to make that idea feel convincing.

-The problem appears when someone finally becomes important.
+The problem appears when someone finally matters.
+Relationships require the exact skills that a highly self-contained life allows you to avoid: patience, compromise, explanation, adjustment, vulnerability.

-A relationship requires exactly the skills you have spent years avoiding.

-Patience.

-Compromise.

-Explaining yourself.

-Changing plans.

-Being responsible for how another person feels.

-Allowing somebody to see the parts of your life you normally keep closed.

-There is a difference between being able to live alone and needing to live alone.
+There is a difference between being able to live alone and needing to remain alone.

-I think Alper crosses that line without noticing.
+Alper seems to cross that line without fully noticing it.

-Ada offers him something very ordinary.

-That is probably why it frightens him.

-Not an extraordinary adventure.

-Not some impossible passion.

-A life.

-Meals together.

-Conversations.

-Habits.

-Family.

-Continuity.

-The possibility that tomorrow might contain the same person as today.
+Ada offers him something almost frightening in its ordinariness.
+Not an impossible adventure, but a life: meals, conversations, habits, family, continuity, the possibility that tomorrow will contain the same person as today.

-For many people, that sounds comforting.

-For someone who has built his identity around independence, it can sound like a trap.
+For many people, that sounds reassuring.
+To somebody whose identity has been built around independence, it can sound like captivity.

-And that is where the film becomes painful.

-Because Alper does not lose Ada because he does not love her.

-He loses her because loving someone and knowing how to live with someone are different skills.
+That is where the film becomes painful for me.
+Alper does not lose Ada because he feels nothing.
+He loses her because loving someone and knowing how to live with someone are different abilities.

-That is an uncomfortable thought.

-We often talk about relationships as if love automatically teaches us everything else.
+We often speak about love as if it automatically teaches the rest.
+It does not.

-It doesn't.

 You can love someone and still be selfish.
 You can love someone and still be afraid.

-You can love someone and still make the wrong decision.

-You can even love someone and deliberately push them away.
+You can love someone and deliberately create the distance that eventually destroys the relationship.

-Sometimes the person who hurts us most is not the person who feels nothing.

-It is the person who feels something but cannot carry the responsibility that comes with it.
+Sometimes the most damaging person is not the one who feels nothing, but the one who feels something and cannot carry the responsibility that follows from it.

-The film also made me think about the word "independence."

-We usually treat independence as something unquestionably good.

-Children should become independent.

-Adults should stand on their own feet.

-Nobody should need another person in order to survive.
+The film also made me reconsider the way we praise independence.
+Of course adults should be able to stand on their own feet.
+Nobody should need another person simply in order to function.

-All of that is true.

-But perhaps complete independence is not the final goal.
+But complete independence has a cost.

 If nobody can affect your life, nobody can hurt you.

-But nobody can become deeply important either.
+Nobody can become deeply important either.

-There is a price for being unreachable.

-I did not think about all of this immediately after the film.

-The first thing I did was much simpler.
+Still, these were not the first thoughts I had when the film ended.

 I thought about my mother.

-There is something about parents that makes us careless with time.

-They have always been there.

-So we assume they will continue to be there.

-We postpone phone calls.

-We keep conversations short.

-We become busy.

-We think there will be another weekend.

-Another holiday.

-Another dinner.

-Another chance to say something.

-We treat permanent things as if permanence were guaranteed.
+Parents create a peculiar illusion of permanence.
+They have always been there, so we behave as though they will always continue to be there.
+Phone calls are postponed.
+Conversations are shortened.
+There will be another weekend, another holiday, another dinner.

-Maybe the film reminded me that it is not.
+Until there is not.

-One day, all those ordinary conversations become memories.

-The questions that once irritated us become the things we would give anything to hear again.

-"Did you eat?"

-"Where are you?"

-"When are you coming?"

-"Take something warm with you."

-There is nothing poetic about these sentences while they are being said.
+The ordinary questions that sometimes irritate us—Did you eat?
+Where are you?
+When are you coming?
+Take something warm with you—contain almost no poetry while we are hearing them.

 Later, they may become poetry.

-That night, I called my mother.

-I do not remember the entire conversation.
+I do not remember the whole conversation from that night.
+We probably talked about ordinary things.

-That is probably appropriate.

-Most important moments do not announce themselves as important while they are happening.

-Maybe we talked about ordinary things.

 What I was doing.
 Whether I had eaten.
 What she was doing.

-Something completely forgettable.

-But I remember why I called.

-A film about loneliness reminded me that being alone and being loved are not opposites.

-You can be surrounded by people and still be lonely.

-You can live by yourself and still have people who carry you inside their daily lives.

-The question is whether you remember to carry them in yours.
+That seems appropriate.

+Most important moments do not identify themselves as important while they are happening.

-Years later, I do not know whether I would describe *Issız Adam* as a perfect film.
+Years later, I am not especially interested in deciding whether *Issız Adam* is a perfect film.

-That does not matter much to me.

 It made me pick up the phone.

-Sometimes art does not need to change your life.

-Sometimes changing what you do in the next five minutes is enough.
+Sometimes that is enough.

-So if there is someone you have been meaning to call, call them.

-Not because something terrible is about to happen.

-Not because you need to make a dramatic speech.

-Just because they are there.

-And because one day, they won't be.

-That night, *Issız Adam* reminded me of something I should not have needed a film to remember:

-Love is not only something we feel.

-Sometimes it is simply making the call.